ijijn/roguelike/book/src/chapter_53.md

 ![Screenshot](./c53-s7.gif)

-## Some Brigands - and they drop stuff!
+## Some Brigands - and they drop stuff

 Let's add a few brigands, and give them some minimal equipment.
 This gives the player an opportunity to loot some better equipment before they get to the next level, as well as more variety in the forest.
 Here's the NPC definition: